jphermans/SkyDodger-scriptable/README.md

    - `SkyDodgerWidget`
 3. Add the **SkyDodgerWidget** as a Scriptable widget to your home screen.
 4. Tap **Play** to start the game.
-   - Drag your finger to move the spaceship.
+   - 🚀 Drag your finger to move the spaceship.
-   - Dodge the falling rocks.
+   - 🪨 Dodge the falling rocks.
-   - Survive as long as you can!
+   - ⭐ Survive as long as you can!
 5. Tap **Quit** to exit and save your score.

+---
+## 🎮 Controls
+👆 Finger → Move the spaceship
+⬆️⬇️⬅️➡️ Your finger = Ship movement
+💥 Don’t touch the falling rocks!

+👉 Simple rule: Where your finger goes, the ship follows.

 ---

 ## 🏆 Score Saving & Widget